Retail kit box content:

 DJ Tech (Plug and Play)

 You are able to fit this fader into many other mixers too, but double-check with us before you buy.
-We have the fader fitted into Ecler’s, Pioneers, Formula Sound, Korg and many more mixers and it requires a slight modification to the wiring in order to get it to work, but it isn’t that hard to fit, if you have basic soldering skills and it works just fine.
+We have the fader fitted into Ecler’s, Pioneers, Formula Sound, Korg and many more mixers and it requires a slight modification to the wiring in order to get it to work, but it isn’t that hard to fit, if you have basic soldering skills, it works just fine.
+If you have any questions contact email@example.com.

 Adjustments and features.